LearnersGuild/curriculum-app/modules/444-Auth-Snapshot-Simple/README.md

-# Auth Snapshot
+# Auth Snapshot Simple (444)

 ## Skills

 - Can build a HTTP API with simple authentication using bcrypt and session cookies
-- Can build a HTTP API with authentication using Passport Local Strategy
+- Can explain what encryption is, and why it is important when dealing with sensitive information(eg: passwords)
-- Can build a HTTP API with authentication using Passport OAuth.
+- Can build a SQL schema for a given problem definition

 ## Challenge Rating